What to Do If Someone Is Having a Mental Breakdown? | Futures

 Recognizing the Signs of a Mental Breakdown

 Although certain symptoms are associated with specific mental health conditions, no two people behave similarly during a nervous breakdown.
-And the signs and symptoms can vary depending on the underlying cause.
-However, there are some common signs and symptoms that indicate a nervous breakdown:
+The signs and symptoms can vary depending on the underlying cause.

 Symptoms of withdrawal: